apidevop/api-devops/api-guidelines/specs/rest-api-spec.md

 Regardless of your choice all formats need to support link relation elements.

 * Use **IANA** defined link relation attribute values by default - you can find the list of supported values [here](http://www.iana.org/assignments/link-relations/link-relations.xhtml).
-* if new link relation attributes are required, register them with IANA (alternative or fallback is the canonicalized list maintained by Haufe CTO Office).
+* if new link relation attributes are required, register them with IANA (alternative or fallback is the canonicalized list maintained by org CTO Office).
 Please contact the CTO Office for the latter.

 A response SHOULD return related and valid link elements, and MUST return a link element to **self**.